Kitura/kitura.dev/en/resources/tutorials/templating.md

 # Working with multiple template engines
 As you can see from our example above you can use templates from multiple template engines in your Kitura app.
-Kitura Router will know which template engine to use with a particular template file by the extension of the file.
+The Router will know which template engine to use with a particular template file by the extension of the file.

 For example, the extension for [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine) is `.mustache` and for [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine) is `.stencil`.

-The extension of a template engine is defined by `fileExtension` property of the [TemplateEngine protocol](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift)
+The file extension of a template engine is defined by `fileExtension` property of the [TemplateEngine protocol](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift)

 # Setting the default template engine